 - Health & Medicine

 - Public Affairs & Social Sciences

 Potential Salaries for a Master’s degree or Graduate Certificate.

-Below are some of the average salaries from several job positions that require a graduate certificate or masters degree.
+Below are some of the average salaries from several job positions that require either a graduate certificate or a master’s degree.
 To make it simple, they are broken down into fields or categories.
 As you can see, there are quite a few salaries that provide relatively high pay rates.
 Some even six figures, making them a very attractive career option to many graduate students.
-In addition, the salary information provided is up to date wage amounts that comes from the BLS, as of 2020.
-No matter which field a student is interested most in, there is always opportunities to reach higher with a graduate certificate or a masters degree.
+In addition, the salary information provided is recent wage amounts that come from the BLS.
+So, no matter which field a student is interested most in, there are always opportunities to reach higher with a graduate certificate or a master’s degree.